Before the ceremony

 The celebrant, those responsible for the venue and the couple should be aware of the need to take other actions to minimise the spread of COVID-19 before the ceremony starts:

-- advising anyone who is displaying symptoms of COVID-19, or is self-isolating due to living with someone who is displaying symptoms or as a result of contact tracing, to stay at home to minimise the risk of spreading COVID-19
+- advising anyone who is displaying symptoms of COVID-19, or is self-isolating due to living with someone who is displaying symptoms or as a result of contact tracing, to stay at home

 - if either member of the couple have or develop symptoms of COVID-19 the ceremony should not go ahead